May is the month of the Blessed Virgin Mary

 In the Middle Age, when the cult of Mary Mother of Jesus developed, this month was associated with “Our Lady” (“Mea Domina”, which became “Madonna”), who was already the image and symbol of beauty and sublime love.

-Our ceramic Madonnas
+The ceramic Madonnas of Faenza

-The Madonna symbolizes not only the sublime love and feminine perfection, but also the maternal tenderness and love for the family.
+The Madonna symbolizes not only the sublime love and feminine perfection. but also the maternal tenderness and love for the family.
 For this reason, it is traditional to hang a Madonna (expecially a Madonna With Child, or a Holy Family) above the bed or in the living room.

 Over the centuries, the image of Mary holding the baby Jesus in her arms inspired numerous artists and artisans including potters from Faenza whi were particularly devoted to the Virgin for reasons which we will explain later…